 …What is Forgiveness?

 Some confuse forgiving with just verbally accepting an apology, but that’s not true.
-Although saying “it’s okay” often goes hand in hand with forgiveness, these things are not one in the same.
+Although saying “it’s okay” often goes hand in hand with forgiveness, these things are not one and the same.

 Forgiveness is not just a formality, but a state of mind.
 And that loving, accepting state of mind can lift you from a lot of burdens—mentally and physically.